2022 Nepalese general election: Analysis and aftermath

 There were 12 political parties that were represented at the House of Representatives following the election.
 Only seven parties met the three percent threshold set in proportional voting to become national parties.

 Nepali Congress emerged as the largest party after the elections winning 89 seats.
 The Democratic Left Alliance won 136 seats at the election but failed to get a majority by two seats.
 The alliance were in talks with Janamat Party and Nagrik Unmukti Party in order to gain a majority in the House of Representatives.

 CPN (UML) won 78 seats at the election and was the second largest party in the House of Representatives.
 The party however got the most votes in the party list proportional system.

 President Bidya Devi Bhandari called on the parties to form a government on 19 December 2022, after the final results of the election were presented to her by the Election Commission.
-Pashupati Shamsher Jang Bahadur Rana from the Rastriya Prajatantra Party, as the senior-most member of the new House of Representatives, was sworn in on 21 December 2022 by the president.
+Pashupati Shumsher Jung Bahadur Rana from the Rastriya Prajatantra Party, as the senior-most member of the new House of Representatives, was sworn in on 21 December 2022 by the president.
 He administered the oath of office to the newly elected members of the House of Representatives on 22 December 2022.

 After power sharing talks between the Democratic Alliance broke down on 25 December 2022, CPN (Maoist Centre) chairman Pushpa Kamal Dahal presented his claim for the post of prime minister with the support of CPN (UML), Rastriya Swatantra Party, Rastriya Prajatantra Party, People's Socialist Party, Janamat Party, Nagrik Unmukti Party and three independents.
 Dahal was sworn in as prime minister for the third time the next day with an eight-member cabinet consisting of MPs from his party, CPN (UML), Rastriya Swatantra Party and Janamat Party, with the confidence and supply of RPP, PSP, NUP and three independents.

 The inaugural session was scheduled for 9 January 2023.
 Dahal secured a vote of confidence on 10 January 2023 with 268 votes in his favor and only two MPs from Nepal Majdoor Kisan Party and Rastriya Janamorcha voting against him.

 The CPN (UML) withdrew from the coalition on 27 February 2023, citing Dahal's decision to back an opposition candidate supported by the Nepali Congress in the upcoming presidential election.
 Dahal had announced this in order to gain the support of NC in the legislature.
 A vote of confidence is due within 30 days of the loss of a legislative majority.
 The Rastriya Prajatantra Party had withdrawn support days prior due to the same issue.
 The Rastriya Swatantra Party had also previously withdrawn its ministers from the government, although remained supportive under a confidence-and-supply agreement.